GEORGE BELL HOCKEY ASSOCIATION

 The GBHA and its coaches offer bi-weekly skills sessions to all levels except Midget/Juvenile.
 These sessions are offered at no additional cost.
 In addition, we may offer specific Girls Only and Goalie sessions.
 These sessions will be confirmed at the beginning of the season.
 In addition we annually rent outdoor ice at High Park for team practices during the Outdoor season.

-The Tyke program is very unique because it begins with a "Learn to Play" format before moving into team game format.
-Please note that this is NOT a Learn to Skate program.
+The Tyke program is unique because it begins with a "Learn to Play" format before moving into team game format.
 The program is divided into two division levels allowing all players to enjoy some success in game situations as they continue to learn to skate and acquire basic hockey skills.
+GBHA Instructors support players and parents to provide a terrific learning environment.

 The GBHA is ahead of the game when it comes to implementing Hockey Canada’s move to cross-ice hockey for its youngest players.
 This weekend was the first using our new Cross Ice Board System for our Novice Division House League.
 The boards allow two cross ice games to be played simultaneously – or to have…Read More